MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

     To learn more about filtering requests in the **Network** tool, see [Filter requests](../network/reference.md#filter-requests) in _Network features reference_.

-1. Check the **Network** tool bottom toolbar to verify the amount of data transferred because of the images:
+1. Check the bottom toolbar in the **Network** tool to verify the amount of data transferred because of the images:

     ![The Network tool, showing the four image requests, and the total amount of data transferred](./get-started-images/network-tool-images.png)